Last updated on September 7th, 2019 at 06:20 pm

 How to get to Boracay Island

-How to get to Boracay Island from Manila
+Getting to Boracay Island from Manila

+If you are getting to Boracay Island from Manila.
 There are flights going to Caticlan and Kalibo which is 2 hours by bus from Caticlan port.
 The flight will last 30-40 minutes from Manila Ninoy Aquino International Airport.
 From Caticlan airport you have to ride a tricycle to the Jetty port in Caticlan.
 If you are coming from Kalibo you have to ride a bus around 2 hours to Caticlan Jetty port.
 Once in Caticlan Jetty port you have to ride a ferry 10-15 minutes ride for 100 PHP.

 There are boats leaving from Batangas port 2 hours far from Manila.
 This could be the cheapest option a night boat from Batangas to Boracay.